particle-iot/docs/src/content/reference/developer-tools/cli.md

 		da39a3ee5e6b4b0d3255bfef95601890afd80709
 ```

 In order to change the duration a token is valid, use `--expires-in <seconds>` option.
+The default if not specified is 90 days.

 ```sh
 $ particle token create --expires-in 600